Are you interested in Economics as a possible major or minor?

 - Macroeconomics, 9th edition, by N. Gregory Mankiw, Worth using the older 8th edition.
 Although all test questions are based on material from my lectures, a careful reading of the textbook is very helpful.
 I will assign appropriate end-of-the chapter questions and problems from the text.
-These will not be turned in and/or graded, but will be useful in learning and in assessing your own
+These will not be turned in and/or graded, but will be useful in learning, in assessing your own